fermentedDairy/fd-caches/fd-caches-cdi/readme.md

 ## Preparing Classes For Caching

-Classes and records that will be cached, need to be annotated with the [@Cached](../fd-caches-api/src/main/java/org/fermented/dairy/caches/api/) annotation.
+Classes and records that will be cached, need to be annotated with the [@Cached](../fd-caches-annotations/src/main/java/org/fermented/dairy/caches/annotations/Cached.java) annotation.
+A field must also be annotated with the [@CacheKey](../fd-caches-annotations/src/main/java/org/fermented/dairy/caches/annotations/CacheKey.java) when deleting based on the cached object.

 ## Inserting Objects Into Caches